seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 No, not take interest, not, as you would say,
 Directly interest: mark what Jacob did.
 When Laban and himself were compromised
-That all the eanlings which were streak’d and pied
+That all the eanlings which were streak'd and pied
-Should fall as Jacob’s hire, the ewes, being rank,
+Should fall as Jacob's hire, the ewes, being rank,
 In the end of autumn turned to the rams,
 And, when the work of generation was
 Between these woolly breeders in the act,
-The skilful shepherd peel’d me certain wands,
+The skilful shepherd peel'd me certain wands,
 And, in the doing of the deed of kind,
 He stuck them up before the fulsome ewes,
 Who then conceiving did in eaning time
-Fall parti-colour’d lambs, and those were Jacob’s.
+Fall parti-colour'd lambs, and those were Jacob's.
 This was a way to thrive, and he was blest:
 And thrift is blessing, if men steal it not.

 **ANTONIO**
 This was a venture, sir, that Jacob served for;
 A thing not in his power to bring to pass,
-But sway’d and fashion’d by the hand of heaven.
+But sway'd and fashion'd by the hand of heaven.
 Was this inserted to make interest good?
 Or is your gold and silver ewes and rams?